JWalshe86/McPlantsNavan/README.md

 # Overview 🚠
-This site was created to allow users book a portable pizza service.
-Users should be able to access the site and book the service for their event.
-Users can also view other events.
-The site mainly uses Django, Python, SASS, CSS, Javascript and python.
-CRUD functionality is found on both events and bookings.
-Only superusers can configure events.
-However, registered users can view their bookings and update/delete them as required.
+Online store for garden center based in Navan, where you can purchase a wide variety of plants Users should be able to access the site and select the plants they'd like to purchase.
+Users can also view events related to the garden center.
+Subscribed users can obtain a newsletter.
+The site mainly uses Django, CSS, Javascript and python.
+CRUD functionality is found on all models.
+Stripe is integrated for payments.
+Emails are sent once users register to the site or newsletter.
+Admin can access a stock list page.

 # Business_Model